KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### logout
+## logout

 **logout**

-Use this method to logout of the currently logged in address.
+Use this method to log out of the current active address.

 #### Arguments